 The Razer Leviathan is TV/console-friendly and works especially well if your TV's feet or table stand can't accommodate a full-size soundbar.
 We would have liked the controls to light up while in use though, as they're generally tilted away from you so it's difficult navigating them before committing the buttons to memory.
 There's also no visual representation of the volume making it very difficult setting 'safe' volume levels for different times of day - that subwoofer means you'll want to be very careful of annoying the neighbors too.
 We experienced a very slight audio lag, using the Leviathan on our consoles and TV with all connection options, but muting the TV's audio got rid of the irritating echo.

-All in all, a nice tidy audio solution for a desktop gaming setup, that will have a decent crack at gaming and movies on your TV as well.
+All in all, a nice tidy audio solution for a desktop gaming setup, r for those looking fr a soundbar-shaped solution in their search for the best computer speakers that will have a decent crack at gaming and movies on your TV as well.
 Simple tap and connect NFC connections make it very useful for playing music from your phone too.